tewarid/tewarid.github.io/_posts/2019/2019-06-26-port-forwarding-in-hyper-v.md

 New-NetNAT -Name "NATNetwork" -InternalIPInterfaceAddressPrefix 192.168.10.0/24
 ```

 Create a new 64-bit Linux VM and configure it to use the above network switch.
-[Install](https://www.alpinelinux.org/downloads/) Alpine in the VM.
+[Download](https://www.alpinelinux.org/downloads/) and [setup](https://wiki.alpinelinux.org/wiki/Alpine_setup_scripts) Alpine in the VM.

 To be able to ssh into the VM from the host, you need to forward TCP port 22 to the same port number on the VM.